List of UC Santa Barbara Gauchos men's soccer seasons

-This is a list of seasons played by the University of California, Santa Barbara Gauchos in Conference and regular season/NCAA Tournament soccer play, from 1983 (when UCSB first took part in Conference play) to the present day.
-It details the club's achievements in Conference, competitive out of Conference, and NCAA Tournament games as well as the top point men and goal scorers for each season.
+This is a list of seasons played by the UC Santa Barbara Gauchos men's soccer team in conference and regular season/NCAA tournament soccer play, from 1983 (when UCSB first took part in conference play) to the present day.
+It details the club's achievements in conference, competitive out of conference, and NCAA Tournament games as well as the top point men and goal scorers for each season.